Yu1623/AutoGuard_GenAI_Security/README.md

 Our project requires to installation of several Python libraries including langchain, langgraph, google, numpy, seaborn, and matplotlib.

-For convenience sake, you can install all of the necessary imports using the following command line.
+You can install all of the necessary imports using the following command line.

 ```
 python3 install -r requirements.txt
 ```

+### Acknowledgement
+I would like to thank my mentor, Professor Wu-chang Feng, of Portland State University and his Ph.D students David Baker-Robinson and Wenjing Wu for guiding and supporting me through my project.
+I would also like to acknowledge Saturday Academy ASE Program for hosting this wonderful summer internship opportunity.